 Presented by the Food, Agricultural, and Biological Engineering Department – Ohio State University 2020

 Senior Design Students build sustainable pump for Cambodia - and deliver it

-“In designing their pump, the team aimed to meet or exceed performance characteristics advertised for KickStart’s Super MoneyMaker, but they declined having one sent to them so that it would not influence their own design.
+“In designing their pump, the team aimed to meet or exceed performance characteristics advertised for KickStart’s Super MoneyMaker, but they declined to have one sent to them so that it would not influence their own design.
 The team consulted with BB2C’s engineers in Cambodia to learn about locally available material and received additional advice from groups in Wisconsin, Washington, Australia, and the United Kingdom.
-The final design called for a single cylinder pump, an innovation which differs from the double-cylinder Super MoneyMaker and cuts down on materials, reducing both cost and weight.”
-University of Illinois at Urbana-Champaign.
+The final design called for a single-cylinder pump, an innovation which differs from the double-cylinder Super MoneyMaker and cuts down on materials, reducing both cost and weight.”
+The University of Illinois at Urbana-Champaign.
 Alumni Magazine

 “I don’t think of this as a mom-and-pop organization, I think we can keep growing.
 It’s only been two years and look how much we’ve done.”

-  -Paula Shirk, Founder of BB2C, featured in Mainstream Medici by Joan Oleck and Laura Collins-Hughes November/December 2007 edition of “Contribute New York.”
+Paula Shirk, Founder of BB2C, featured in Mainstream Medici by Joan Oleck and Laura Collins-Hughes, “Contribute New York.”